BlueDiamond61/Tanqr-Script-3.32/README.md

-This is updated TanqR Scrip by me anyways enjoy loves
+This is updated TanqR Script by me anyways enjoy loves I am not thr orginal owner
+Credit  goes to Zyrxek!

 -- Ilyy guys (:
-Future changes soon
+Future changes sooon